Co-location of State and Territory child protection and other officials in Family Law Court Registries

 What are we doing?

-This initiative will pilot the co-location of state and territory officials, such as child protection and policing officials, in up to 16 family law court locations across Australia.
+This initiative is piloting the co-location of state and territory child protection practitioners and policing officials in family law court locations across Australia.
 These officials will facilitate timely access to relevant information and records held by state authorities and other courts, which is crucial to decision-making that promotes the best possible outcomes for children and a court system that is responsive to safety risks.

-The role of the co-located officers will be to:
+The role of the co-located officers is to:

 - access and provide family law courts with relevant information held by their agencies, and